 The University has invested in excess of £100 million into buildings and resources over the last 10 years, both to give students the facilities they’ll need to prepare for the working world, and to assist researchers in pursuing groundbreaking studies in their field.

-On every floor you’ll find friendly, supportive staff who can help you find the materials you want.
-They can also help you in person and by email.
+On every floor, you'll find friendly, supportive and experienced staff to handle any questions you may have.
+They can help you both in person and by email.

-Our specialist librarians work closely with lecturers to make sure you have the resources you need for your coursework.
+Our specialist Faculty Librarians work closely with lecturers to make sure you have the resources you need for your coursework.

 Learning at Portsmouth is much more than being in a lecture theatre.
 For many of our courses you’ll be working in real-life learning environments such as a mock courtroom or a model pharmacy.
 These simulated environments demonstrate the strong professional nature of many of our courses and prepare you for successful employment.

 We have a great variety of cafés and coffee shops in our buildings where you can grab a bite to eat near to lectures and to relax with friends including:

 - Café Coco and the Waterhole in the Union Building

 - The Hub in Dennis Sciama Building